-Accounts of the Company.
-Further, in the light of sudden and exponential surge in Covid-19 cases, wherever required, I have carried out the Audit in accordance with the Guidance to Members in Practice to carry out professional assignments during COVID-19 pandemic issued by the Institute of Company Secretaries of India (ICSI) as well as in accordance with COVID-19 protocol issued by Govt.
+Date: 18.04.2022 Place: Kochi appropriateness of financial records and Books of Accounts of the Company.
+Further, I have carried out the Audit in accordance with the Guidance to Members in Practice to carry out professional assignments during Covid -19 pandemic issued by the Institute of Company Secretaries of India (ICSI) as well as in accordance with Covid-19 protocol issued by Govt.
 Authorities.

-- Wherever required, I have obtained the Management representation about the compliance of Laws, Rules, and Regulations and happening of events etc. - The compliance of the provisions of Corporate and other applicable Laws, Rules, Regulations, standards is the responsibility of the management.
-My examination was limited to the verification of procedures on test basis. - The Secretarial Audit Report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.
+- 4. Wherever required, I have obtained the Management representation about the compliance of laws, rules, and regulations and happening of events etc. - 5.
+The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of the management.
+My examination was limited to the verification of procedures on test basis. - 6.
+The Secretarial Audit Report is neither an assurance as to the future viability of the Company nor of the efficacy or effectiveness with which the management has conducted the affairs of the Company.